aws-samples/amazon-dynamodb-labs/content/design-patterns/ex8streams/Step6.en.md

 title = "Step 6 - Populate the logfile table and verify replication to logfile_replica" date = 2019-12-02T12:34:07-08:00
 weight = 6
-#TODO add link to issues at the end on GH
+#TODO make the issues link and all that a variable.
 +++

 Run the following Python code to load more items into the `logfile` table.
+The rows will be copied to the DynamoDB stream, procecesed by the AWS Lambda function, and then writen into the `logfile_replica` table at the end.

 ```bash
 python load_logfile.py logfile ./data/logfile_stream.csv
 ```
-Output:
+The output will look like the following.
 ```txt
 RowCount: 2000, Total seconds: 15.808809518814087
 ```